-- Drilling at the high-grade zinc silver lead gold Dry Creek deposit has successfully intersected massive sulphide mineralisation over 200 metres down-dip from previous drilling. - The massive sulphide intersected is the extension to the high grade Fosters lens, the upper of two lenses in the Dry Creek deposit.
-Assay results are awaited. - This deepest intersection in the Dry Creek deposit indicates a steeper dip to mineralisation than first interpreted, suggesting the deposit remains wide open down dip along its entire 1,200 metre strike length. - Previous drilling at Dry Creek tested the deposit to a depth of 200 metres.
-The success of this 200 metre plus down-dip step out drill hole suggests considerable potential for the deposit to grow in size and tonnes. - Drilling terminated due to poor ground conditions in the hangingwall chert sequence above the Discovery lens stratigraphic position. - The 2019 field program has now concluded due to the onset of winter.
+- Drilling intersected 1.4m @ 13.9% zinc, 4.4% lead, 115g/t silver, 0.8g/t gold & 0.3% copper for 21.6% Zn Eq1. - Assays from this drill core confirm high grade mineralisation intersected in massive sulphide over 200 metres down-dip from previous drilling. - This deepest intersection in the Dry Creek deposit indicates a possible steeper dip to mineralisation than first interpreted, suggesting the deposit could be wide open down dip along its entire 1,200 metre strike length. - The massive sulphide intersected is interpreted to be the extension to the high grade Fosters lens, the upper of two lenses in the Dry Creek deposit. - Previous drilling at Dry Creek tested the deposit to a depth of just 200 metres.
+The success of this 200 metre plus down-dip step out drill hole suggests considerable potential for the deposit to grow in size and tonnes. - Drilling terminated due to poor ground conditions in the hangingwall chert sequence believed to be above the high-grade Discovery lens stratigraphic position.